khrykin/sequelize-file/Readme.md

 ## Status

 This package is under early development.
-Use with caution!
+Do not use it yet!